flyfishxu/aurora/docs/ROADMAP.md

 - **18 months**: Ready for small production apps
 - **3 years**: Mature, production-ready with ecosystem

-**Current Focus**: We are in the v0.6-v0.7 transition, focusing on stdlib integration and string operations.
-The goal is to reach v0.8 (basic usability) within 6 months.
+**Current Focus**: We have completed v0.6.3 with comprehensive string operations and access control enforcement.
+Next focus is on error handling and improved type system features to reach v0.7.